 Labour conditions

-The Foul Play report by the Clean Clothes Campaign and Collectif Ethique sur l’Etiquette shows just how far Nike has to go when it comes to living wages.
+The 2018 Foul Play report by the Clean Clothes Campaign and Collectif Ethique sur l’Etiquette shows just how far Nike has to go when it comes to living wages.
 It highlights the difference between the ever-increasing amount of money paid on sponsorships to sports stars and other marketing expenses, compared to the reduction of the share of the final price of your sports gear paid to workers in the supply chain.
-The report calls on both Nike and Adidas to commit to paying living wages across their supply chains by a specific date and other supporting action.
-Read more about living wages for garment workers here.
+The report called on Nike to commit to paying living wages across its supply chains.

 Animal welfare